 dstillery

-Seeking Treatment for Cookie Dependency
+Prescription for Programmatic Success

 A New Methodology for Healthcare Advertisers

-MARCH 2024
+Publish Date: OCTOBER 2024

+Updated: MAY 2025

 Table of Contents

 - 3 Overview: A Changing Privacy Landscape

 - 4 What's the Prognosis for Agencies?

 - 5 A New Standard of Care for Privacy

 - 6 What is Custom Patient Targeting?

 - 7 How Does Custom Patient Targeting Work?

 - 8 Conclusion: A Path Forward for Privacy

 Overview: A Changing Privacy Landscape

 Spotlight on Healthcare Advertising

-Google's January 2020 decision to set in motion the retirement of third-party cookies from its Chrome browser marked a turning point for consumer privacy in advertising.
-However, changes in privacy standards, particularly for healthcare, extend beyond cookie deprecation, including state laws, regulations, platform rules, and consumer sentiment.
+While Chrome's third-party cookies are no longer scheduled for deprecation, the healthcare privacy landscape continues to evolve rapidly.
+Regulation, platform restrictions, and consumer expectations are still raising the bar for how sensitive health data can be used in advertising.

 User Privacy Laws and Protections

 For healthcare, the treatment of data privacy in programmatic advertising started to change long before Google's announcement.
 The introduction of regulations like the Health Insurance Portability and Accountability Act (HIPAA) in the US and the General Data Protection Regulation (GDPR) in the EU placed strict limitations on collecting, processing, and sharing healthcare data.

 These regulations meant a more cautious approach to handling healthcare data in programmatic advertising was needed.
 Advertisers and technology providers were required to implement robust measures to protect the privacy and confidentiality of individuals' health information.
 This included adopting encryption protocols, implementing strict access controls, and ensuring compliance with data retention policies.

 A State-By-State Patchwork of Additional Protection In 2023, certain states began making critical moves to adapt to the rising desire for consumer privacy.
 Led by California, states like Washington, Colorado, Connecticut, Utah, Virginia, Florida, and Texas pursued tighter regulation for healthcare advertising.
 Additionally, Washington's My Health My Data law broadened the definition of "sensitive healthcare data" making it increasingly problematic to create anything resembling a profile possibly containing health-related information, even by inference.
 U.S. States with Consumer Data Privacy Laws

-\Which States Have Consumer Privacy Protection Laws?
 What's The Prognosis for Agencies?